Pioneer Natural Resources Company (PXD) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 21.15 million shares valued at $2.41 billion.
 The investor’s holdings represent 9.76% of the PXD Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 17.86 million shares valued at $2.03 billion to account for 8.25% of the shares outstanding.
 The other top investors are State Street Corporation which holds 11.52 million shares representing 5.32% and valued at over $1.31 billion, while JP Morgan Chase & Company holds 3.47% of the shares totaling 7.52 million with a market value of $856.14 million.

-Pioneer Natural Resources Company (NYSE: PXD) is 39.31% higher on its value in year-to-date trading and has touched a low of $57.20 and a high of $169.49 in the current 52-week trading range.
+Pioneer Natural Resources Company (NYSE: PXD) is 41.64% higher on its value in year-to-date trading and has touched a low of $62.19 and a high of $169.49 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The PXD stock was last observed hovering at around $163.48 in the last trading session, with the day’s loss setting it -4.82% off its average median price target of $178.00 for the next 12 months.
-It is also 33.34% off the consensus price target high of $238.00 offered by 35 analysts, but current levels are -5.95% lower than the price target low of $149.75 for the same period.
+The PXD stock was last observed hovering at around $161.30 in the last trading session, with the day’s gains setting it 0.01% off its average median price target of $180.00 for the next 12 months.
+It is also 32.22% off the consensus price target high of $238.00 offered by 35 analysts, but current levels are -7.72% lower than the price target low of $149.75 for the same period.

 Pioneer Natural Resources Company (PXD) Analyst Forecasts